NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/4 - Stack II.md

       Stack
 ```

 Now comes the `call add`.
 When a `call` instruction is executed, two things happen.
-The first is that it will reserve the value of the **next** instruction of `eip` in the stack, i.e. `add esp, 8`.
+The first is that it will reserve the address of the **next** instruction of `eip` in the stack, i.e. `add esp, 8`.
 The reason it does this is because it will need to keep track of where to continue from after leaving the `add` function.

 ```asm
 ; ...